Skookumchuck, British Columbia

 Skookumchuck is in the East Kootenay region of southeastern British Columbia.
 This locality straddles both shores of the Kootenay River north of the mouth of the Lussier River.
 The crossing, on the merged section of highways 93 and 95, is by road about 54 km north of Cranbrook and 193 km southeast of Golden.

 Name origin

-The name derives from Skookumchuck Creek, which an 1880s account describes the idea as "stream of the rapid torrent".
+The name derives from Skookumchuck Creek, which an 1880s account describes as "stream of the rapid torrent" in Chinook Jargon.
 Gold prospectors built cabins on the creek, which is about 2 km west of the present Skookumchuck bridge across the Kootenay River.
 Prior to erecting this link in the 1920s, the community on the east end was called Springbrook and the general area on the west side was called Skookumchuck.
 Subsequently, the merged communities adopted the more dominant Skookumchuck identity.

 Transportation

 Since the 1890s, the basic elements have been similar to Wasa road and river and Wasa rail.